Site icon Learn MikuMikuDance – MMD Tutorials – Free 3D Animation Software

 Before you start any project, you need some sort of plan.
 Traditionally, animators and filmmakers will rely on a storyboard, or a visual guide of scenes in order to get an idea of what their film will look like.
 Never rely on your own memory, because you will most definitely forget something and your storyboard is actually tangible.
 On top of that, any animation or film professors you have will definitely want to see it, if not require it.

 For my “Once Upon a Dream” project, I did my storyboards in PowerPoint, since my graphics program has been very uncooperative lately.
-We used paper storyboards in my high school and college-level digital art classes, which can be downloaded as a WORD .doc HERE.
+We used paper storyboards in my high school and college-level digital art classes, which can be downloaded.
+This link will download a small 35kb Storyboard Template for WORD or Open Office text page: Download the Template.

 How to Make a Quick Storyboard